hashicorp/vault/website/source/docs/enterprise/identity/index.html.md

 beforehand and assign policies to them, so that when users login, the desired capabilities to the tokens via entities are already assigned.
-But if that's not done, upon a successful user login from any of the authentication backends, Vault will create a new entity and assign a persona against the login that was successful.
+But if that's not done, upon a successful user login from any of the authentication backends, Vault will create a new entity and assign an alias against the login that was successful.

 Note that, tokens created using the token authentication backend will not have